What is this site about and for whom is it intended?

 In time, r/swipehelper joined the ranks, as a platform to post discussion threads about dating apps and online dating in general, that don’t drown in an endless barrage of Tinder pick up line screenshots.

-And what does the future hold?
 I’ve began to venture into other dating apps like Bumble, and will continue to work on expanding the site with guides and thoughts for online dating, while trying to maintain the integrity of the SwipeHelper’s founding principles

 - No PuA material